Pensacola News Journal: History

 John H. Perry developed the News Journal into an extremely popular and successful newspaper.
 By the early 1950s, the News Journal had developed into one of the most modern and efficient newspaper operations in the Southeast.
-Under the leadership of Perry's son, John Holliday Perry, Jr., who succeeded his father in 1952, the News Journal continued to expand.
+Under the leadership of Perry's son, John Holliday Perry Jr., who succeeded his father in 1952, the News Journal continued to expand.
 Perry Publications, Inc., eventually owned 28 newspapers throughout Florida.

 On July 1, 1969, the younger Perry announced he was selling the News and the Journal to Gannett, then based in Rochester, New York, for $15.5 million.

 Like many U.S. afternoon newspapers in the post-war period, the News sustained declining circulation.
 Finally, in 1985, the News and Journal merged into a single morning newspaper under the News Journal name.

 The paper gained nationwide notoriety in 1997 and 1998 with a series of investigative reports about the Brownsville Revival at the Brownsville Assembly of God.
 The paper had initially written glowing reports about the revival, but after former members told the paper that all was not as it appeared, the News Journal began a four-month investigation that revealed the revival had been "well planned and orchestrated" from the very start.
 It also called many of the claims made by the church's leaders into question, and delved heavily into the church's finances.

 The News Journal had a peak daily circulation of 64,041 and a Sunday circulation of 81,633 in 2002, declining to a daily circulation of 29,981 and a Sunday circulation of 47,892 in 2015.

 After over a century, the production departments moved to Mobile, Ala., on 2 June 2009.

 In August 2014, the Pensacola News Journal moved to its new headquarters at 2 N. Palafox St. The longtime headquarters at 101 E. Romana St. was demolished in 2015 by its new owners, Quint Studer's Daily Convo, who will build apartments, retail shops and a new YMCA on the site.
+In mid-2023, Pensacola News Journal moved out of the 2 N. Palafox St. building.
+The new mailing address is 101 N E Street according to the contact us page on pnj.com.

+In March 2024, the newspaper switched from carrier to postal delivery.